sikatikenmogne/sikatikenmogne/README.md

 ![Header](./.github/assets/github-header-image.png)

 <div align="center" style="font-size: 1.1em;">
-  <strong>A dedicated FullStack Developer based in Douala, Cameroon, with a wealth of experience in building diverse web, mobile, and desktop applications.
-I'm always eager to collaborate on innovative projects and bring creative ideas to life.</strong>
+  A dedicated FullStack Developer based in Douala, Cameroon, with a wealth of experience in building diverse web, mobile, and desktop applications.
+I'm always eager to collaborate on innovative projects and bring creative ideas to life.
 </div>

 ---